-With its Information Systems team, Method Park supports you as you face the challenges of big data, data analytics, machine learning, and hybrid cloud computing.
+With its Information Systems team, we support you as you face the challenges of big data, data analytics, machine learning, and hybrid cloud computing.

-Method Park also creates and customizes engineering tools for you, which are implemented not only locally (on-premises), but also in a cloud Environment.
+We also create and customize engineering tools for you, which are implemented not only locally (on-premises), but also in a cloud environment.

 With professional support, you can ...

-- systematically integrate the know-how and experience of Method Park experts
+- systematically integrate the know-how and experience of our experts

 - receive hands-on support when setting up your “big data” environment